Wernervanr/Booksproject/README.md

 There is a login function, which will allow adding, editting and deleting of the comic books.

 ## Basic instructions
 The app is build with php7, javascript, html and it's fair share of dependencies.
 Below is my attempt to make installation this easy for you.
-How sweet :)

  ### Dependencies